agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

-**re-write Claim**: GDP per capita increase due to "growth acceleration" from 1967 to 1980 (irrespective of the cost it took to get there), is one order of magnitude higher than potential GDP per capita increase of graduation programme for a cost of 1bn `$`.
+**re-write Claim**: GDP per capita increase due to "growth acceleration" from 1967 to 1980 (irrespective of the cost it took to get there), is one order of magnitude higher, than potential GDP per capita increase of graduation programme for a cost of 1bn `$`.

+**Note**: The above claim compares GDPPC increase in graduation programme for 1bn `$` and "black-box growth accelerations" (not per 1bn `$`).
+This is what the author seems to be saying, and the following just tests that.
+I understand that this is a bullshit comparison.

 **Example-sub**:

-Potential gdp per capita increase of graduation programme in Ethiopia:
+- Potential GDP per capita increase of graduation programme in Ethiopia:

  - Dollars in benefit to cost ratio is 1.6 times on average. ([Table 4 line 11](http://www.econ.yale.edu/~cru2/pdf/Science-2015-TUP.pdf))

  - Ethiopian population is 100 million.

-- Investing 1billion USD will therefore *could* get a per capita increase of 16$ per year..
+ - Investing 1billion USD *could* get a per capita increase of 16`$` per year.

-Whereas GDP per capita increase due to "black-box growth acceleration" in the past for Brazil in 1967
+- Whereas GDP per capita increase due to "black-box growth acceleration" in the past for Brazil in 1967.

-"Per capita gain per annum in NPV of GDP from a single large growth acceleration" = 551`$`  in Brazil around 1967 ([Table 4](https://www.sciencedirect.com/science/article/pii/S0264999316300311))
+ - "Per capita gain per annum in NPV of GDP from a single large growth acceleration" = 551`$` in Brazil around 1967 ([Table 4](https://www.sciencedirect.com/science/article/pii/S0264999316300311)).

-551/16 = 34 times
+- 551/16 = 34 times

-???
-Comeback

 **Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-**time:** 10 mins
+**Time:** 10 mins

 **Note**: Picked up some claims from the paper (as below) while trying to understand the blogpost.

-**Claim**: Growth accelerations happened in Brazil in 1967
+**Claim**: Growth accelerations happened in Brazil in 1967.

-"an acceleration in 1967 in which growth increased from 4.16 to 5.16 ppa...
+"an acceleration in 1967 (in Brazil) in which growth increased from 4.16 to 5.16 ppa...
 These acceleration and deceleration years create four episodes of growth (1950–1967, 1967–1980, 1980–2002 and 2002– 2010). "---[Section 2.4 on Brazil](https://www.sciencedirect.com/science/article/pii/S0264999316300311)

-But this is not good enough for us.
-So,

-**re-write Claim**: From 1950 to 1967 the "growth" was 4.16 ppa in Brazil
+**re-write Claim**: From 1950 to 1967 the "growth" was 4.16 ppa in Brazil.

-**re-write Claim**: From 1950 to 1967 the regression slope of log GDP per capita in Brazil vs years was 4.16% +-0.5%
+**re-write Claim**: From 1950 to 1967 the regression slope of log GDP per capita in Brazil vs years was 4.16% +-0.5%.

 **Example-sub**: